Ealdor/pypbp/README.md

 * Use *-* to zoom out and *+* to restore to original zoom.
 You cannot move or paint if there is zoom.

 ###Considerations:
 Puzzles are inside puzzle directory.
+Puzzle can be CSV (b&w) or JSON (color).
 To launch the game write on a terminal:
 > python pypbp.py filename [PUZZLE_WIDTH] [PUZZLE_HEIGHT]

+> python pypbp.py generated_puzzles/toad_50x50.csv 50 50

-> python pypbp.py generator/puzzles/test_11x11.csv 11 11
+> python pypbp.py generated_puzzles/mario_50x46.json 50 46

 * Inside the generator directory the is a generator scrypt (and a solver one) to generate new puzzles from image bitmap (CSV or JSON).
 See the examples.
 * Puzzles can be from 1x1 to 800x800 (or so).
 * Game resolution is set to: 1024x600

 ###Puzzle Generator and Solver:
 The code and some examples were taken from: https://code.cs.nott.ac.uk/p/gp13-jaa/.
 So all credits for them.
+Puzzles must be inside *puzzle* directory.
 To use the generator:
 > python generator.py [PUZZLE_WIDTH] [PUZZLE_HEIGHT] [PUZZLE_NAME] [PUZZLE_DIFFICULTY (4-10)]

 > python generator.py 10 10 gentestconv.json 5

 This will generate a *temp.csv* or *temp.json* file with the generated puzzle.

+###Utils:
+Inside *Utils* directory there are two scripts to generate a puzzle (only 1's) from an image.
+> python img_to_csv.py [IMAGEN_NAME.csv] [WIDTH] [HEIGHT]

+> python img_to_json.py [IMAGEN_NAME.json] [WIDTH] [HEIGHT]

+This will generate a *csv* or *json* file.
+After this you can generate a complete puzzle with the Puzzle Generator.

 ###Contact:
 ealdorj@gmail.com